mndillon/toki-pona-nanpa-linja-n/README.md

 - Contains **m**, which no digit word has
 - Meaning inspired by **en** but ending in **-me**
 - Good candidate
+- Adds more context, makes the assumption that the strings of digits represent numeric values
 - ton eme tun eme wan li sama jun

 ### Subtract: weka
 - Contains **k**, which no digit word has
 - Meaning invokes "away"
 - Good candidate
+- Adds more context, makes the assumption that the strings of digits represent numeric values
 - ton weka ike tun li sama lun

 ### Multiply: emute
 - Contains **m**, which no digit word has
 - Meaning inspired by **eme** + **mute** (add many)
 - Good candidate
+- Adds more context, makes the assumption that the strings of digits represent numeric values
 - ton emute tun li sama jun

 ### Division: kipisi
 - Contains **k**, which no digit word has
 - Already used to describe fractions
 - Good candidate
+- Adds more context, makes the assumption that the strings of digits represent numeric values
 - win kipisi ike tun li sama ike pon

 ### Power: sewi
 - Contains **s**, which no digit word has
 - Good candidate
+- Adds more context, makes the assumption that the strings of digits represent numeric values
 - tun sewi ton li sama win
 - pen tasan li sama pen emute wanon sewi ton